damoeb/feedless/docs/Social-RSS.md

 A subscriber might want to subscribe to engagements of fellow subscribers to the same broker, but not to third-party engagements.
 The data should be marked accordingly.

 ### Timeline
+This popular Social Media feature is usually the result of recommender machines.

 ### (Nested) Comments